Initial Reconnaissance

 Testing WinRM (Remote PowerShell)

-Since SMB didn’t give us much, we try WinRM, another powerful method to gain shell access, particularly with tools like Evil-WinRM or nxc
+Since SMB didn’t give us much, we try WinRM, another powerful method to gain shell access, particularly with tools like Evil-WinRM or nxc:

 ┌──(kali㉿kali)-[~/Tools]